What is Career Planning?

 Today, when job security is no longer guaranteed and lifelong employment with a single company is rare, career planning becomes essential for sustained success and satisfaction.
 Here are several reasons why it matters:

-• Unlocking Peak Performance: Consistent self-evaluation in career planning highlights both competencies and growth opportunities.
-This allows individuals to invest in the right skills, leading to better performance and increased employabilit.
+- Unlocking Peak Performance: Regular self-assessment in career planning helps identify both skills and areas for improvement.
+This will help people to invest in appropriate skills, which translate to better performance and better employability.

-• Competitive Edge: Employers prize candidates who articulate their career trajectories clearly and display proactive development.
-A documented career plan signals initiative, foresight, and commitment to professional growth.
+- Competitive Edge: Employers prize candidates who clearly articulate their career trajectories and demonstrate proactive development.
+A well-documented career plan demonstrates initiative, foresight, and a commitment to professional growth.

 Self-Assessment